We may receive commission if you decide to use counseling services through BetterHelp or other resources on our website.

 TABLE OF CONTENTS

 You may seek mental health therapy for many reasons that deal with mental illnesses or emotional difficulties.
-African American therapists may treat depression, anxiety disorders, PTSD, mood disorders, substance abuse, phobias, eating disorders, OCD, and many other mental health issues.
+African American therapists may treat depression, anxiety disorders, post-traumatic stress disorder (PTSD), mood disorders, substance abuse, phobias, eating disorders, obsessive compulsive disorder (OCD), and many other mental health issues.
 Therapists can also help you work through stressful situations that put a strain on your mental health, such as relationship problems, job loss, sexual abuse, domestic violence, losing a loved one, or a serious illness.

 Not everyone is affected by mental illness in the same way.
 Black Americans may face personal, societal, and cultural differences when it comes to depression and anxiety, which African American therapists may better understand.
 Every person should watch for signs that they might benefit from mental health therapy.
 For example, it’s common to feel sad, angry, anxious, worried, or even hopeless sometimes.
 When these feelings are overwhelming and/or linger for a long time, it might be time to seek professional assistance.
 Frequently drinking to excess, difficulty focusing on work or everyday activities, or engaging in behavior that’s harmful to yourself or others can all signal you need some mental health help.

-Symptoms of mental disorders and emotional difficulties can profoundly affect your ability to function normally and your quality of life.
-Black Americans may need additional help from African American therapists to fully overcome the stress and physiological and psychological impact of discrimination, racism, and inequity.
+Symptoms of mental disorders and emotional difficulties can affect your ability to function normally and your quality of life profoundly.
+Black Americans may need additional help from African American therapists to overcome the stress and physiological and psychological impact of discrimination, racism, and inequity fully.
 Mental health therapy can address all types of distressing symptoms, assist with severe or ongoing stress, and improve your overall well-being.

 African American therapists near you may take a variety of approaches to provide you with optimal mental health therapy.
 Treatment may combine various forms of talk therapies, cognitive behavioral therapies, and Black-centered psychology.
 Medications may be combined with therapies for diagnosed conditions.